Chao-Xi/JacobTechBlog/saa_test/6EC2/README.md

 * **As a compute service to run your code in response to HTTP requests using Amazon API Gateway or API calls made using AWS SDKs**.

+### What events trigger Lambda

+* table updates in Amazon DynamoDB
+* modifications to objects in Amazon S3 buckets,
+* messages arriving in an Amazon Kinesis Stream,
+* AWS API call logs created by AWS cloudTrail,
+* custom events from mobile applications,
+* web applications,
+* other web services

+#### Supported Programming Languages - Javascript
+#### AWS Lambda is designed to provide 99.99% availability for both the service itself and for the functions it operates

+### Lambda Pricing

+* First 1 million requests are free
+* `$0.20` per 1 million requests there after